 Surely the Daddy of all cinematic gadgets - it's already been voted the most popular weapon in film history - gadgets seldom come any cooler than the lightsaber.
 A laser sword - yep, that's definitely cool - it can cut through any substance without resistance (apart from, of course, another lightsaber).
 The iconic accompanying sound effect was created by combining the humming of motors in old movie projectors with interference between a TV and a microphone; of course, many talented people can produce this using purely their own voice.

 This amazing gadget - which, let's face it, everyone wants - was found in the year 2015.
-Engineers of the world: YOU HAVE TWO YEARS LEFT TO MAKE THIS HAPPEN.
+Engineers of the world: we hate that you decided to put your efforts into electric bloody scooters rather than something that hovers.
 Director Robert Zemeckis did not help matters by claiming that they were real when the movie was originally released; you got our hopes up Robert, now you need to sort it out.

 Ah yes, Mr Bond, do come in.
 The man with more gadgets that you can shake a radio-transmitter-meets-rocket-launcher stick at.
 The first of his on this list is a classic from 1973's Live and Let Die - a Rolex timepiece fitted with a fast-spinning bezel enabling 007 to cut through ropes and cable, together with a strong magnet to deflect bullets (in the unlikely event that any of the baddies actually managed a straight shot).
 Naturally, Bond used this to aid in the unzipping of a lady's garment.
 Oh James.

 One of many great gadgets from Douglas Adams' epic stories, the point-of-view gun is the Ronseal of gadgets.
 Simply point and shoot, and your target will see things in your shoes for a change.
-We still don't think this would alter Richard Littlejohn's opinions though.
+We still don't think this would alter the opinions of certain right-wing newspaper columnists, thoug.